Kaspersky and the Russian government: Concerns raised by other governments

-On 17 March 2022, The Italian government announced that it would curb the use of Russian anti-virus software in the public sector in the wake of Russia's invasion of Ukraine, fearing Moscow could hijack the programs to hack key websites.
+On 17 March 2022, The Italian government announced that it would curb the use of Russian antivirus software in the public sector in the wake of Russia's invasion of Ukraine, fearing Moscow could hijack the programs to hack key websites.

 Twitter advertising ban

 In January 2018, Twitter banned Kaspersky from advertising on Twitter, stating that "Kaspersky Lab operates using a business model that inherently conflicts with acceptable Twitter Ads business practices", and citing the Department of Homeland Security's warning about Kaspersky.

 Transparency Initiative and data-centers moves

 On 23 October 2017, Kaspersky announced a "Global Transparency Initiative", under which it would be more accountable for security issues surrounding its products to select countries, and would allow third-party analysts to validate its products and other business practices in order to validate their integrity.
 The company stated that trust "must be repeatedly earned through an ongoing commitment to transparency and accountability", and that this program was a "reaffirmation of the company's commitment to earning and maintaining the trust of their customers and partners every day."

 On 15 May 2018, Kaspersky Lab announced that it would be migrating some "core infrastructure" from Russia to new data centers in Switzerland.
 Kaspersky software and antivirus definitions for foreign markets will be compiled and digitally signed in Switzerland by the end of 2018 (products targeting Russia will still be compiled on existing domestic infrastructure).
 User data for Europe, the United States, Canada, Australia, New Zealand, Japan, Bangladesh, Brunei, Cambodia, India, Indonesia, South Korea, Laos, Malaysia, Nepal, Pakistan, Philippines, Singapore, Sri Lanka, Thailand and Vietnam markets is to be stored and processed on Swiss servers as of 2022.
 All other countries will continue to be processed in Moscow, Russia.
 In November 2020 Kaspersky finished relocating the data of its foreign customers from Russia to Switzerland.

 Kaspersky, in addressing the relocation of data processing and why data from many countries was not moved to Switzerland and continues to be processed in Russia stated that it is based on market specifics, customer demands and local regulation.

-Kaspersky maintains data centers in Zurich, Switzerland; Frankfurt, Germany; Toronto, Canada; and Moscow, Russia.
+Kaspersky maintains data centers in Zürich, Switzerland; Frankfurt, Germany; Toronto, Canada; and Moscow, Russia.
 The Swiss operations will be overseen by a third-party organization holding "all access necessary to verify the trustworthiness of our products and business processes", and will be accompanied by one of the three planned "Transparency Center" facilities, at which "responsible stakeholders" will be allowed to inspect Kaspersky's source code and business practices to verify their integrity.
 Kaspersky stated that this move was "first and foremost in response to the evolving, ultra-connected global landscape and the challenges the cyber-world is currently facing", and was a further step in its goal to be more accountable and trustworthy in its business practices.